albandewilde/ping_pong/README.md

 ## Implementation

-In the code, each time you send him `¨ping` or `¨pong` a random function is started, there is 1 in 5 chance someone won.
+In the code, each time you send him `¨ping` or `¨pong` a random function is started, there is 1 in 5 chance someone win.
-To know who is the winner, a second random function is started and in that one, there is 2 in 3 chances you won.
+To know who is the winner, a second random function is started and in that one, there is 2 in 3 chances you win.